• Bolles Jeffrey R. PhD, MBA, MA

 Additional information

-Sarah Kershner joined Francis Marion University in Spring 2017 and currently serves as an Associate Professor of Public Health and Chair of the Healthcare Administration Department.
-Sarah received a Bachelor of Science degree in Health Science from Clemson University, Master of Public Health degree from the University of South Carolina, and Doctor of Philosophy degree in Health Promotion, Education and Behavior from the University of South Carolina, Arnold School of Public Health.
-Sarah’s interest areas include reproductive health/sexual health, research and evaluation, LGBTQ+ inclusivity in healthcare, contraceptive technologies, sexually transmitted infections, and adolescent risky behaviors.
+Dr. Sarah Kershner joined Francis Marion University in Spring 2017 and now serves as Associate Professor of Public Health and Chair of the Healthcare Administration Department.
+A proud product of South Carolina, she earned her Bachelor of Science in Health Science from Clemson University and both her Master of Public Health and PhD in Health Promotion, Education, and Behavior from the University of South Carolina’s Arnold School of Public Health.

-Prior to her role at Francis Marion, Sarah worked at Fact Forward (formerly SC Campaign to Prevent Teen Pregnancy) for over nine years where she managed a federal research study supporting the implementation of a reproductive health curricula in South Carolina middle schools aimed at reducing the teen birth rate statewide.
-Sarah has authored several peer-reviewed articles, presented dozens of presentations nationwide and has been involved on review teams and panels with Mathematica Policy Research, Cornell University and ETR Associates.
+Before entering academia, she spent more than nine years with Fact Forward (formerly the SC Campaign to Prevent Teen Pregnancy), where she led a federally funded research study supporting the implementation of reproductive health curricula in middle schools across South Carolina.
+Her work has since been published in peer-reviewed journals, and contributed her expertise to national review teams and panels with organizations such as Mathematica Policy Research, Cornell University, and ETR Associates.